CT56567/pleasy/README.md

 **<summary>dev2stg: Uses git to update a stage site with the dev files. :white_check_mark: </summary>**
 Usage: pl dev2stg [OPTION] ...
 [SOURCE]
-This script will use git to update the files from dev repo (ocdev) on the stage site dev to stg.
-If one argument is given it will copy dev to the site specified.
+This script will use git to update the files from the dev site to the stage site, eg d9 to stg_d9.
+If one argument is given it will copy the site specified to the stage site.
 If two arguments are give it will copy the first to the second.
-Presumes the dev git has already been pushed.
-Git is used for this rather than simple file transfer so it follows the requirements in .gitignore.

 Mandatory arguments to long options are mandatory for short options too.
-  -h --help               Display help (Currently displayed) -d --debug              Provide debug information when running this script.
+  -h --help               Display help (Currently displayed) -y --yes                Auto Yes to all options
+  -d --debug              Provide debug information when running this script.

 Examples:
+pl dev2stg d9
+pl dev2stg d9 t1

 </details>